-The Landlord shall pay the direct cost of all utilities, including water and sewer and trash collection at Noland Village and the Scattered Sites.
-In these Communities, where individual meters exist, Tenants shall pay to Landlord any excess cost over and above the Utility Allowance provided by Landlord.
+The Landlord shall pay the direct cost of water and sewer and trash collection at Gateway Crossing.
+Tenants shall pay to Landlord any excess cost over and above the Utility Allowance provided by Landlord.
 Any charge for excess utilities shall appear on the Tenant's Rent Statement.
-Tenant shall receive a copy of the Utility Allowance Schedule, which is an exhibit to the ACOP, at initial lease-up.
 The Utility Allowance Schedule is subject to change following proper posting.
 Tenant shall receive at least thirty (30) days written notice of any revised Utility Allowance along with any resultant changes in Tenant Rent.